When to apply

 • Proof of Identity (POI) requires specific things.
 The POI section is very particular and specific.
 We can only accept identity documents that we've specifically listed in each specific identity document category (Category A, Category B, and Category C).
 It's expected that you will read the POI section thoroughly to ensure you're using approved identity documents, and to ensure the POI is completed correctly and in full.

 • What is a certified copy?
-The document(s) you provided must be certified by an official such as a School Principal, a Teaching Council approved identity referee, a Centre Manager, a Justice of the Peace, a Solicitor, a Notary Public, a Registrar, or the authority who originally issued the document.
+The document(s) you provided must be certified by an official such as a New Zealand school principal, a New Zealand ECE centre Manager, a Justice of the Peace, a solicitor, a Notary Public, a Registrar, a Teaching Council approved identity referee, or the authority who originally issued the document.